MicrosoftDocs/windows-itpro-docs/education/windows/configure-windows-for-education.md

     You can [sign up to learn more about Intune for Education](https://info.microsoft.com/US-WNDWS-CNTNT-FY17-01Jan-17-IntuneforEducationlandingpageandnurture292531_01Registration-ForminBody.html).

-3. On PCs running Windows 10, version 1703  (Windows 10 Pro Education or Windows 10 Education):
+3. On PCs running Windows 10, version 1703:
   1. Provision the PC using one of these methods:
     * [Provision PCs with the Set up School PCs app](use-set-up-school-pcs-app.md) - This will automatically set both **SetEduPolicies** to True and **AllowCortana** to False.
     * [Provision PCs with a custom package created with Windows Configuration Designer](https://technet.microsoft.com/en-us/itpro/windows/configure/provisioning-create-package) - Make sure to set both **SetEduPolicies** to True and **AllowCortana** to False.